jmurth1234/discord-radio-bot/README.md

 ## Commands

-- `-play [YouTube URL]`: Add a song to the queue and start playing if not already
+- `-play [YouTube URL or search query]`: Add a song or playlist to the queue and start playing if not already
 - `-skip`: Skip the current song
+- `-pause`: Pause the current song
+- `-resume`: Resume the paused song
+- `-volume [0-100]`: Set the volume of the bot
+- `-loop [off/song/queue]`: Set the loop mode
-- `-queue`: View the current song queue
+- `-queue`: View the current song queue and loop mode
 - `-leave`: Make the bot leave the voice channel

 ## Installation